aantipov/moiva/README.md

 - multiple libraries referencing to the same GitHub repository can not have the `isNpmCoreArtifact` flag set to `true` at same time.
 The idea is that a GitHub repository can have only one library as its main artifact, but multiple libraries as its "by-products".
 - a library referencing to a GitHub repository with an Npm package as its main artifact should have a reference to that package defined and `isNpmCoreArtifact` flag set to true.
 - a library should have a `category` defined.
 A library can belong to only one category.
-- a library may have a `framework` property defined.
-The idea is to help distinguish framework specific libraries.
-It's used in suggestions mechanism.
 - a library may have an `alias` defined which is used to show up in suggestions and also serves for SEO purposes - shows up in Google Search results.

 ### Examples